Since 2002

 Clients, partners, and enterprise customers increasingly require evidence of structured compliance programs as a condition of doing business.
 An organization that can produce a current System Security Plan, a maintained risk register, and documented incident response procedures has a materially stronger position than one that can only produce a policy document last reviewed two years ago.

-Stratify IT's GRC engagements are scoped to each organization's specific standards, size, and internal capacity — pricing reflects what a program actually requires rather than a fixed-rate package.
+Stratify IT's GRC projects are scoped to each organization's specific standards, size, and internal capacity: pricing reflects what a program actually requires rather than a fixed-rate package.
 Contact us for a scoped estimate based on your regulatory obligations and current program maturity.
 You can also review our managed IT services to understand how ongoing technical support integrates with a GRC program.

 Start With a GRC Assessment